sdoxsee/sdoxsee.github.io/blog/_posts/2020-01-12-merry-microservices-part3-policy-service.md

 But here's a quick summary:

-> We want to keep role and permission claims out of our JWT OAuth2 access token because it should only be concerned with "identity authorization".
+> We want to keep role and permission claims out of our JWT OAuth 2.0 access token because it should only be concerned with "identity authorization".
 However, "identity authorization" isn't enough because it's only what the user has authorized the application to do on their behalf--not what the application authorizes the user to do!
 For that, we need more granular authorization and permissions in our application.
 Or, to avoid building the same services over and over, we'll use a centralized "policy service" that we call from our applications that answers whether or not a user has a given permission.

 So, what "policy service" are we going to use?
 Well, there's the community version of PolicyServer for .NET but that won't work with anything other than Microsoft.
 The commercial version could serve our purposes but it
 1. doesn't have a freemium model (other than the single application community version)